deven-org/telemetry-functions/docs/DEPLOYMENT.md

 Deployment via CDK requires two steps: Synthesizing and deployment.

 ### Synthesize
 Run `npx aws-cdk synth` to synthesize a AWS CloudFormation template.
-This script uses the following environment variables, see [README](../README.md#setup) [Please note that the secrets are excluded and not stored as environment variables] for details:
+This script uses the following environment variables, see [README](../README.md#setup) for details  [Please note that the secrets are excluded and not stored as environment variables]:

 Variable         | Required | Example
 ---------------- | -------- | ----------------------